 China crackdown on Apple store hits holy book apps, Audible

-Amazon’s audiobook service Audible and phone apps for reading the holy books of Islam and Christianity have disappeared from the Apple store in mainland China, in the latest examples of the country’s tightening rules for internet firms.
+Amazon’s audiobook service Audible and phone apps for reading the holy books of Islam and Christianity have disappeared from the Apple store in mainland China, the latest examples of the impact of the country’s tightened rules for internet firms.

-Audible said in a statement Friday that it removed its app from the Apple store in mainland China last month “due to permit requirements.”
+Audible said Friday that it removed its app from the Apple store in mainland China last month “due to permit requirements.”

 The makers of apps for reading and listening to the Quran and Bible say their apps have also been removed from Apple’s China-based store at the government’s request.

+Chinese regulators this year have sought to strengthen data privacy restrictions and limit how much time children can play video games.
+They are also exerting greater control over the algorithms used by tech firms to personalize and recommend content.

+The popular U.S. language-learning app Duolingo disappeared from Apple’s China store over the summer, as have many video game apps.
+What appears to link Audible with the religious apps is that all were recently notified of permit requirements for published content.

-Pakistan Data Management Services, which makes the Quran Majeed app, said it’s awaiting more information from China’s internet authority about how it can be restored.
+Pakistan Data Management Services, which makes the Quran Majeed app, said it is awaiting more information from China’s internet authority about how it can be restored.
 The app has nearly 1 million users in China and about 40 million worldwide, said the Karachi-based company.

 Those who had already downloaded the app can still use it, said Hasan Shafiq Ahmed, the company’s head of growth and relationships.